nicolaViola/slotmachine/README.md

 ## State-of-the-art
 ### slotmachine implementation
 The slotmachine is implemented by a State Pattern.
 There are four states and every state can execute one or more operations to make the slotmachine change to a new state.
+When the slotmachine starts, it is in a NoCoin state.

 ![Alt text](/document/slotmachineStateDiagram.png?raw=true "Slotmachine State Diagram")